a-jean-andreasian/not_gitmodules/README.md

 ## Important note

-1. not_gitmodules just like Gitmodules doesn't `automatically install the dependencies`/`do not include the dependencies to your project dependency file` of the submodule.
+1. not_gitmodules just like Gitmodules doesn't `automatically install the dependencies`/`do not include the dependencies to your project dependency file (such as requirements.txt for Python or package.json for JavaScript)` of the submodule.
 2. not_gitmodules doesn't `download the submodules mentioned in the not_gimodules.yaml file of the submodule`.
 - Reason: it's practically inefficient, may lead to bugs and bottlenecks, and better to maintain manually.

 How to handle?
-1. Move the containing of the dependency file to your project.
+1. Move the containing of the dependency file to your project's dependency file and rerun the dependency installer.
+2.1.
+Important note. `not_gitmodules` keeps the view of keeping the project structure clean.
+All submodules amoung one project/micro-service need to go to one folder.
+It's recommended to use dependency injection in case of having nested not_gitmodules.
-2. Move submodules to your `not_gimodules.yaml` file and rerun install accordingly.
+2.2.
+Move submodules to your `not_gimodules.yaml` file and rerun install accordingly.

 ## Installation and Usage